NoLoopTech/gutup-web/README.md

 * If errors where the compiler is unable to identify moved/ changed files (specially layouts)
   + Remove __.next__ folder and restart both the client and server

+## Manual Vercel Deployment
+* Make the repo public and deploy